 - Not all alcohols are drying.
 There is a group of complex alcohols known as fatty alcohols, which exhibit emollient and occlusive properties.
 They allow a product to have a smooth velvety feel and help trap moisture into the skin.
 Common fatty alcohols include cetearyl alcohol, cetyl alcohol, stearyl alcohol, isostearyl alcohol, and decyl alcohol.

 - The oil migration test.
-Not all “oil-free” moisturizers for cosmetics are oil free.
+Not all “oil-free” moisturizers for cosmetics are oil-free.
 Some contain oil-like synthetics that could provoke acne-prone skin.
-The trick is to dab a small sample of a lotion onto a piece of good-quality stationery (imprinted 25% cotton fiber).
+The trick is to dab a small sample of lotion onto a piece of good-quality stationery (imprinted 25% cotton fiber).
 Leave it for 24 hours, and then hold the paper up to daylight and check for oil rings.
-The extent of migration will correspond to the percent of oil in the cosmetic.
+The extent of migration will correspond to the percent of the oil in the cosmetic.

 - Oil-based products should always go on after water-based products.
 You might be using your face oil all wrong.